zheng129/programming-languages/appendix-programming-languages.md

 - machine learning Programming Languages data

 On Friday, I will present you a class of programming languages called theorem provers or proof assistants, where programs are mathematical proofs.
-Proof assistants are not only a tool in programming languages, they are also a great way to learn more about logic from the point of view of a programmer (because you write proofs by writing programs).
+Proof assistants are not only a tool in programming languages (see the course [concrete semantic](http://concrete-semantics.org) which teaches theorem proving and programming languages together), they are also a great way to learn more about logic from the point of view of a programmer (because you write proofs by writing programs).
 The proof assistant I will present is

 - [Isabelle](https://isabelle.in.tum.de)